Denver now accepting applications for school board vacancy - NewsBreak

 The board will publicly interview the finalists on June 2 and provide an opportunity for the community to offer feedback.
 The board aims to vote on a new member June 9.

 Melanie Asmar is a senior reporter for Chalkbeat Colorado, covering Denver Public Schools.
-Contact Melanie at masmar@chalkbeat.org .
+Contact Melanie at masmar@chalkbeat.org.
+Chalkbeat is a nonprofit news site covering educational change in public schools.